texts on artworks

 You are seen as a group.

-Or your individual voice might actually be heard through the power of the group.
+Or you can make your voice heard through the power of the group.

 Being heard as a group.